Bangladesh University of Professionals: History

-The main purpose for the establishment of BUP was to unify all the educational institutions of the Bangladesh Armed Forces under one public university run and maintained by the Armed Forces.
-Following the purpose, on 5 June 2008, Bangladesh University of Professionals started its journey with the motto- "Excellence through knowledge" in Mirpur Cantonment, Dhaka.
-Later, the Bangladesh University of Professionals Act, 2009 (Act No. 30 of 2009) was declared.
+The main purpose for the establishment of BUP, was to unify all the educational institutions of the Bangladesh Armed Forces, under one university administered by the armed forces.
+Following the purpose, on 5 June 2008, Bangladesh University of Professionals started its journey with the motto: "Excellence through knowledge" in Mirpur Cantonment, Dhaka.
+Later, the Bangladesh University of Professionals Act, 2009 (Act No. 30 of 2009) was promulgated.

 Although BUP is a military-administered institution, it is also a public university.
-So, anyone can study in the university following the admission test.
-Currently, almost all the institutions of the Bangladesh Armed Forces are affiliated with BUP.
+So, anyone can gain admission in the university following the admission test.
+Currently, almost all the educational institutions of the Bangladesh Armed Forces are affiliated with BUP.

 Regulatory bodies

+The university structure consists of the following bodies: